v-gapsys/Scraperapp/README.md

 The test suite includes:
 - Unit tests for the scraper functionality
 - Mocked HTTP responses to avoid actual web requests during testing
 - Verification of job listing collection and processing

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.